AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 ## Introduction

-An approach is described here for selecting nodes and edges in graphs for purposes of styling, adding properties and values to a node or to an edge.
+An approach is described here for selecting nodes and edges in graphs for purposes of styling.

 Let us consider an alternating node and edge pseudo-class-like syntax.
 For examples:
 ```